 7. God always gives us what we need to learn to trust him

-He works all things for our good.
-And our good is inexplicably tied to his glory.
-And he gets glory from our worship, our neediness, our posture of dependence on him.
-You may feel like you're not able to give your baby what they need... but the truth is, this might be more about God giving (or withholding) what you need in this given season to learn to trust him.
+He works all things for our good and our good is inexplicably tied to his glory.
+He gets glory from our worship, our neediness, our posture of dependence on him.
+You may feel like you're not able to give your baby what he or she needs, but your breastfeeding experience might be more about God giving what you need in this given season to learn to trust him, even if that means withholding a desire.
 Can you receive it?
 I look back on the intensity of those days and how they drove me to my knees and rejoice in that form of suffering because it did produce endurance and more of a confidence in God's presence and help.
 He is at work in your life through this struggle.

 8. Gratitude is the gateway to Joy